HugoIngelsson/Catan/README.md

 ![img/home_art.png](img/home_art.png)

+# Project Description

 Welcome to Catan!
 This is a project I made during February/March in 2024 intending to make an easy-to-use terminal-based version of the popular board game Catan.

+As of right now, it contains 5333 lines (163,132 characters) of Java code.
+The main directory contains these things:
+ - `app.sh`: The bash script to compile and run the Java code
+ - `debug-messages.txt`: Where error messages get sent.
+Hopefully should be irrelevant if you download this repo to play on your own (fingers crossed)
+ - `README.md`: This file
+ - `class`: Contains the compiled Java code
+ - `data`: Contains the text files that describe the images used in the game
+ - `src`: Contains the Java files that run the game
+ - `img`: Contains images for this file.
+Not necessary for the functionality of the game

 # Getting Started